DCotterill/halixia-hugo/content/ma/track-your-activity-153.md

 layout: static
 ---

-Track your walks or runs to see improvements in your health
+Track your walks or runs to see improvements in your health.

 You might already be walking or running regularly, but a tracking app like MapMyWalk can help you set goals and stay motivated.
 You can also use it to find new popular routes in your area.